paschistrobel/DecisionTree-Java-Implementation/README.md

 # DecisionTree_Implementation
- Implementation of a decision tree for the module "Repräsentation und Verarbeitung sicheren und unsicheren Wissens"
+ Implementation of a decision tree for the module "Knowledge representation and reasoning" of the University of Regensburg.